 Find out more about our approach to sustainability and ESG issues here.

-Paul Marcuse has approximately 40 years’ experience in the real estate and finance sectors.
+Paul Marcuse has over 40 years' experience in the real estate and finance sectors.
 He was Head of Global Real Estate at UBS Global Asset Management between 2007 and 2012.
 Prior to this, he was Chief Executive of AXA Real Estate Investment Managers.

 Trudi Clark is a former Chief Executive Officer of Schroders (C.I.)
 Limited and has over 25 years’ experience in the financial services industry.
 She is a non-executive director of a number of Guernsey based funds and companies.

 John Wythe has approximately 40 years’ experience in the real estate industry and was until Dec 2010, a Director and Head of Fund Management of Prudential Property Investment Managers Limited, now M&G Real Estate.
 He has been a Board member of the Church Commissioners and is currently Chairman of the Trustees of The Portman Estate and has a number of other Non-Executive appointment, primarily involving real estate.